A STYLE GUIDE FOR LOCAL LYNX

 Use common fractions where they make sense.
 Half a bottle of wine is clearer than 0.5 of a bottle.

 Telephone numbers should always include the area code and the number.
 Do not split the main part of the number in two.
-Use the abbreviations F and M for fax and (if necessary to distinguish a mobile phone number) mobile.
+Use the abbreviations F and M for fax (does anybody still use a fax?) and (if necessary to distinguish a mobile phone number) mobile.
 International phone numbers follow a similar convention with the addition of an international dialling code, eg. +44 (0)1234 567891

 Weights and Measures